Musab-Nazir/SudokuSolver/README.md

 web front end later.

 ## Standalone usage
 Download the `sudoku.jar` and `board.edn` file from the [Releases](https://github.com/Musab-Nazir/SudokuSolver/releases).
-Update the board in the `board.edn` file in needed and run the program via:
+Update the board in the `board.edn` file if needed and run the program via:

     $ java -jar sudoku.jar